What is invoice finance?

 - Annual management fees

 So the invoice finance cost could much higher when you add up all the hidden expenses.

-What are the alternatives to invoice finance?
+What are the alternatives to invoice finance in Australia?

 While invoice finance could be a solution for some businesses, it’s not suitable for all, especially with its high cost.
 Alternatives can include a short-term business loans and business lines of credit.